Society of Teachers of the Alexander Technique (STAT)

 The school has been temporarily closed since October 2017 but will re-open early in 2020.
-In the meantime we continue to offer CPD for teachers and two classes for potential trainees will be available each week from September.
+In the meantime we continue to offer CPD for teachers and two classes for potential trainees each week.
 Please contact me with any questions, to visit the classes, or to register your interest in training as a teacher.

 Alexander Studies Online